-Welcome to today's edition of The Rush 24-7 Podcast.
+Welcome to today's edition of the Rush 24-7 podcast.

-There's a there's a new study out there.
+There's a new study out there.

 Being fired from work could be fatal.

-And I saw this and I thought, oh no, poor Dan Rather.
+And I saw this and I thought, oh, no, poor Dan Rather.

 Anyway, greetings, my friends, and welcome.

-Broadcast Excellence, all yours, three hours straight ahead here on the Excellence in Broadcasting Network, America's leading radio talk show, a program that meets and surpasses all audience expectations on a daily basis.
+All yours three hours straight ahead here on the Excellence in Broadcasting Network, America's leading radio talk show, a program that meets and surpasses all audience expectations on a daily basis.

 That's no mean feat, by the way.

-Telephone number, if you want to be on the program, is 800-282-288-2, and the email address rush at EIBNet.com.
+Telephone number, if you want to be on the program, is 800-282-2882 and the email address, rush at EIBNet.com.

 I don't know how I'm going to get all this in today.

-I've got I've got audio sound bites out the wazoo.
+I've got audio soundbites out there wazoo.

 I've got stacks of stuff.

-I literally don't know.
+I literally don't.

-And every everything there's no throwaways in there.
+There are no throwaways in there.

-Everything is just so let's get started, shall we, ladies and gentlemen?
+Everything is just, so let's get started, shall we, ladies and gentlemen?

-There's some G something or other meeting going on over there.
+There's some G-something or other meeting going on over there.

-Is that a suitable time frame, Mr. President?
+Is that a suitable timeframe, Mr. President?

 Our position is that we'll come to the table when they verifiably suspend, period.